aabewhite/Jack/README.md

 import Jack

 class AppleJack : JackedObject {
-    @Jacked var name: String // exports the property to JS and acts as Combine.Published
+    @Stack var name: String // exports the property to JS and acts as Combine.Published
-    @Jacked var age: Int
+    @Stack var age: Int

-    /// An embedded `JXKit` script context that has access to the jacked properties and jumped functions lazy var jxc = jack().env
+    /// An embedded `JXKit` script context that has access to the jacked functions and stacked properties lazy var jxc = jack().env

     init(name: String, age: Int) {